USA Baseball: Women's national team

 The USA Baseball women's national team was established in 2004 when an 18-player team was chosen following open tryouts across the nation.
 The team went on to capture the gold medal in the first IBAF Women's Baseball World Cup in Edmonton, Canada.
 Team USA repeated as IBAF World Cup gold medalists in 2006 in Taiwan, before taking home the bronze medal at the 2008 World Cup in Japan and again in 2010 in Venezuela.

 In 2012 and 2014, the women's national team won the silver medal at the WBSC Women's Baseball World Cup in Edmonton, Canada, and Miyazaki, Japan, respectively.
 The 2015 women's national team competed in the Toronto 2015 Pan American Games and claimed gold, defeating Canada 11–3 to earn the championship.

 When not competing in international tournaments, the team hosts a women's national team development program, leads youth clinics, and works to grow the game of baseball among women in the U.S.

 The 2018 women's national team was named following the Women's National Open and Women's National Team Trials in June of that year.
 The 20-woman team competes in the 2018 WBSC Women's Baseball World Cup, which was held in the U.S. for the first time, from August 22–31 at the USSSA Space Coast Complex in Viera, Florida.
-Team USA finished the World Cup 6–3 with a 1.98 team ERA and a collective .288 average.
+Team USA finished the World Cup with a 6–3 record with a 1.98 team ERA and a collective .288 average.